Momenize/8-puzzle/README.md

     Build and run the project.

 🛡️ License
+-

-This project is open source, so feel free to use, modify, or share it.
+This project is open source (yeah no shit), so feel free to use, modify, or share it.
 But remember, good vibes only! ❤️ 📝 Acknowledgments

 Thanks to anyone who's considering contributing, reviewing, or simply enjoying this little piece of code!

 THANK YOU!!!
+-

 Happy coding! 💻✨